Long-term Strategies to Keep Up with Healthy Habits

 In these instances, it can be helpful to ask ourselves:

-Depending on our answers to these questions, we can revisit our goals and decide how we can adjust our new habits to reach them.
+Depending on our answers to these questions, we can revisit our goals and decide how we can adjust our actions to help reach our habit goals.

 Once we have established some habits that work for us, we can use habits to proactively manage our mental health, both to act as a warning system and to strengthen our defences.